How to Clean Your Cell Phone to Protect Against COVID-19 and Beyond

-Whether you're bringing it into the bathroom or passing it to a friend that has been sneezing a bit more than usual, one thing's for sure: your cell phone is dirty.
-In addition to carrying germs that make us sick, all that lint and dirt can also prevent a phone from performing at its best.
-For that reason, you should wipe it clean every day or at least a couple of times a month.
+Whether you're bringing it into the bathroom or passing it to a friend who has been sneezing a bit more than usual, one thing's for sure: Your cell phone is dirty.
+In addition to carrying germs that make us sick, including those that spread the novel coronavirus or flu, all that lint and dirt can also prevent a phone from performing at its best.
+For that reason, you should wipe it clean every day.
 That may seem a bit tricky considering that it is such a delicate device, but it's quite safe as long as you follow these simple steps.

-A lens cloth is made of microfiber and is designed to clean things even more delicate than your phone such as eyewear or camera lenses, so it's definitely the safest to use.
-Nelson says to fill a spray bottle with water and spritz a very fine mist directly onto the microfiber.
+A lens cloth is made of microfiber and is designed to clean things even more delicate than your phone such as eyewear or camera lenses, so it's definitely the safest to use on your screen.
+Since any dirt or dust can scratch the phone, you want to clean the cloth after every use.
+Soak it in warm, soapy water, rinse, and leave it out to air dry.
+To clean your phone, Nelson says to fill a spray bottle with water and spritz a very fine mist directly onto the microfiber.
 (Most phones these days have some level of waterproofing, but the adhesive that protects the phone wears off over time so you really don't want to be testing that feature out.)
 Turning the device off before cleaning is an extra step you can take to protect your device.
 Wipe in even, downward strokes, avoiding ports, and speaker holes.
 Remember to clean both sides of the phone and both sides of the case.
 You'll be shocked when you see what kind of gunk can work its way in between the two.

 If you're not inclined to clean your phone every day, using diluted alcohol can help remove even more germs and prevent water damage.
 Taylor Dixon, a teardown engineer for iFixit, explains that alcohol dries much more quickly than water; if excess liquid works its way into the ports, it will dry before it causes any problems.
 Because phones and most screen protectors have an oleophobic coating to resist fingerprints, you don't want to use this strategy too often.
 "If you use isopropyl alcohol on the screen regularly or use alcohol that's too concentrated, then yes, you will wear away that coating," says Dixon.